 You and your family can explore the grounds of the Gold King Mine and step back in time.
 Don’t forget your camera!

-As of June 25,2021 we no longer are allowing backpacks out into the Ghost Town.
+We no longer are allowing backpacks into the Ghost Town.
 If you are a professional location scout or a professional photographer or videographer with camera equipment case, please check with staff on duty in the Gift Shop for special permission or follow the link to view our policy and/or send us a message.
 The Gold King Mine & Ghost Town appreciates your cooperation!